rartino/ENVISIoN/README.md

 sudo sh cmake-$version.$build-Linux-x86_64.sh --prefix=/opt/cmake
 ```

-Verify that cmake was installed by running `cmake -version`

 Add the installed binary link to /usr/local/bin/cmake by running this:
 ```
 sudo ln -s /opt/cmake/bin/cmake /usr/local/bin/cmake
 ```

+Verify that cmake was installed by running `cmake -version`

 Install Qt5.
 ENVISIoN is tested using version Qt 5.12.2 but should work on any Qt after 5.6.1.
+If a Qt version after 5.6.1 is available
 ```
 wget http://download.qt.io/official_releases/qt/5.12/5.12.2/qt-opensource-linux-x64-5.12.2.run
 chmod +x qt-opensource-linux-x64-5.12.2.run